laurolins/nanocube/README.md

 These python scripts depend on some python modules that are not standard `pandas`, `numpy`, `argparse`.
-Here is a recipe to install a local python environment (in case you don't have these modules already) and have the python toolkit of nanocubes ready to go.
+Here is a recipe to install a local python environment (in case you don't have these modules already) and have the python toolkit of nanocubes ready to go:

 1. Go to the `$NANOCUBE_SRC`